coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 end
 ```

-The simplest second-level file is `verison.rb`, which just contains the gem
+The simplest second-level file is `version.rb`, which just contains the gem
 version.
 During development this is set to something like `'1.0.0.pre'`.
 This
 file is managed automatically by my `release:bump` Rake tasks which we'll get to
 later.